-Never failing to take your breath away, the castle was originally completed around the 15th century; built by the Rhodes Knights and has served over the years as a military base, a prison, and even as public baths – there are plenty of stories and tales about the castle, rich in history and culture, it is one of the peninsula’s most talked about spots.
+Never failing to take your breath away, the castle was originally completed around the 15th century; built by the Rhodes Knights and has served over the years as a military base, a prison, and even as public baths – there are plenty of stories and tales about the castle, rich in history and culture.

 Designed as a sanctuary during the 15th century crusades for Asia Minor’s Christians, the castle was used to successfully fend off Sultan Mehmed II’s army and later used by the Sultan’s son as a hiding place during an attempted revolt.
 A battle in the 16th century saw the fall of the castle, handed over to Ottoman soldiers attacking from the Bay of Marmaris.